 Our website contains third-party content.
 We do not have control over and are not responsible for the accessibility of this content, but we make best endeavours to work with the third party to improve its accessibility.
 This may include:

 - Links to external websites, including to information resources purchased by or subscribed to by the Library

 - Embedded content such as videos and podcasts from third-party sites which may not be accessible – for instance no captions.

 - The website includes an online chat service (LibraryH3lp) which is provided by an external company, Nub Games.
 Their chat box is designed to work with screen readers, including JAWS, and is responsive to screen magnifiers, browser zoom controls, and browser colour contrast colour schemes.
 They have published a Public Sector Bodies accessibility statement on their website.

 Preparation of this accessibility statement

-This website was last tested on 16th September 2020.
-The test was carried out by FXplus.
+This website was last tested on 9th September 2021.
+The test was carried out by FXplus using the Ally tool.